S-PScripts/delta-guides/delta-exposal/readme.md

 Let me show you the current (non-Trial) Support List and their contributions:
 - carlitos (the only good, active one)
-  0 contributions to #solutions
-- tea (job; not that active)
+  6 contributions to #solutions (he started making them after I got demoted; in DMs he said he took inspiration from me)
+- Parrot (knows good stuff about sideloading)
-  0 contributions to #solutions
+  1 contribution to #solutions
+- Dark
+  1 contribution (his solution is one **I** came up with)
 - track33 (active once; now really inactive)
   3 contributions to #solutions
-- King (random guy)
-  0 contributions to #solutions
+- Every other support has made no contributions

 There are a couple from nyxolz and alan too, as well as some Supports that are now demoted.
 However, that's really all.
+I made about 30 in total whilst I was a support.

 I became Support to fix the rotten #solutions channel (since it was missing a ton of information, and some had terrible wording/were unclear).
 Many Supports used my solutions, as they weren't shit.
 Probably helped them to not get demoted, even.
 But I won't say it like that's the gospel, as I'm not trying to be a narcissist.